-At Newborough CE Primary School, Computing is taught discretely and as a means for supporting other areas of the curriculum.
-We use of a range of electronic devices including IPads, laptops, digital cameras, visualisers and roamers throughout the school.
+At Newborough C of E Primary School, Computing is taught discretely and as a means for supporting other areas of the curriculum.
+We use of a range of electronic devices including ipads, laptops, digital cameras, visualisers and roamers throughout the school.
 The children are encouraged to communicate ideas and information in a variety of ways using appropriate software to enhance their learning.
 There are four main areas in the computing curriculum:

 - Understanding computer networks